nakamura-to/Soma/README.md

 Soma - F# Sql Oriented MApping framework
 =====================================

-Soma is an O/R mapping framework develeped in F#.
+Soma is an O/R mapping framework developed in F#.

 Supported programming languages and RDBMS are followings: